pauljickling/notes/devops/terraform.md

 After running `terraform plan` or `terraform apply` you will view a list of actions that terraform will take in order to achieve the state described in your config file.

 A `+` or `-` prefix means that Terraform will need to destroy and recreate a resource, whereas a `~` means the resource can be modified in place.

+## Destroying Resources

+Resources can be destroyed with the `terraform destroy` command.